medicor/soundcloud-unfollow/README.md

 # Soundcloud Unfollow
-A simple app that let you connect your Soundcloud account and view all users that you are following that don't follow you back.
+A simple app that let you connect your Soundcloud account and view all users that you are following but don't follow you back, with an option to unfollow these users.
-There is also an "unfollow" button.

 Goal was to build it without frameworks ([Web platform](https://www.webplatform.org/) only), although [Bliss](http://blissfuljs.com/) would have been a more pleasant experience.